 Market prices are largely driven by …

 The harvesting of groundfish, including but not limited to sablefish, is linked with human wellbeing in a number of ways.
-Fishing contributes to job satisfaction, quality of life, local ecological knowledge, human capacity building, etc. The current community faces issues common with other fisheries (e.g., ageing of the fleet and infrastructure) and through interactions with other economic and socially important species (e.g., forage fish, salmon, sea birds, and marine mammals).
+Fishing contributes to job satisfaction, quality of life, local ecological knowledge, human capacity building, etc. The current community faces issues common with other fisheries (e.g., ageing of the fleet and infrastructure) and through interactions with other economic- and socially-important species (e.g., forage fish, salmon, sea birds, and marine mammals).
 More social information on the fishery here ...

 2.3 Determination of dominant transition points